department-of-veterans-affairs/va.gov-team/teams/vsa/teams/benefits-memorials/README.md

 - [Keywords](#Keywords)
 - [Team](#team)

-# Priorities (Updated 8/12/2021)
+# Priorities (Updated 12/09/2021)

 ## Higher Level Review
 Launched.
 This product had been under development for almost a year and delayed significantly due to 526 errors that are consistently impacting existing users.
 Also, BDD has recently launched and has been at 100%.
 We are managing the errors/flow through BDD and have not seen any major issues.
 Finally, NOD is on the horizon.

 ## 526 Health and Technical Debt
 This is our flagship product.
-We have seen that our error rate drop from 20% to 8% but we still have some critical fixes to get us to 100%.
-The team agrees that focusing on 526 before new work is brought on is the ideal scenario.
-However, we have Notice of Disagreement.
+We have seen that our error rate drop to 8% but we still have some critical fixes to get us to 100%.
+The team After delay due to Notice of Disagreement development, the team was able to focus on resolving the majority of 526 errors.
+PIF in use (first identified in 2020) continues to be the single largest cause of submission failures.
   - This will never be zero and we need to find time for at least two engagements a week
-  - Continued major issue with 526 being fixed
+  - We have engaged the team that owns PIF issue for help with clearing PIFs (we still hope for a more automated solution as for now, they need to be cleared manually)
   - Two types of errors - submission and presubmission
   - BDD support falls under 526 now.